 The Short Cut

 From roofing to road kill removal to cleaning toilets at national banks; Aaron has done what it takes to keep the wolf from the door.
-(Someone should tell him that weird-ass novels tend not to have an effect on the wolf.)
+Someone should probably tell him that weird-ass books do not appear on the wolf’s bucket list?

 The Scenic Route

 Back in the soft serve apocalypse of 2012, Aaron started abusing his Facebook friends with the serialized contents of his mind.
 Inexplicably, and with a great deal of ironic consternation, the product of this strange and terrible experiment would later become Bus Back To Omaha, his second novel.

-His first novel, however, wormed its way into existence the following year, after he ran from the distracted indifference of Facebook straight into the mollycoddling arms of Wattpad.
-After several months of bending the malleable girders of an agreeable gridiron to his will—by once again serializing the contents of his mind—Aaron secured a readership big enough to make him a featured author.
+His first book, however, wormed its way into existence the following year, after he ran from the distracted indifference of Facebook straight into the mollycoddling arms of Wattpad.
+After several months of bending the malleable girders of an agreeable gridiron to his will—by once again serializing the contents of his (ahem) mind—Aaron secured a readership big enough to make him a featured author.

 Not long after becoming a featured author, Aaron signed with Booktrope, despite the publisher being closed to submissions at the time.
 Six months later, Taxicab To Wichita hit the shelves of unsuspecting bookstores.